How to Include eBay Experience on a Resume

 Look for Opportunities on Job Sites

-There is quite a few job posting sites where you can set up searches, including Indeed, GlassDoor, Career Builder, ZipRecruiter, and LinkedIn.
-These sites have mobile apps that send an alert right to a mobile phone.
-Use keywords such as eBay, commerce, online store, and mobile shopping to find opportunities that are a good fit for eBay experience.
+There are several job posting sites -Indeed, GlassDoor, Career Builder, ZipRecruiter, and LinkedIn - where you can set up searches.
+These sites have mobile apps that send push alerts.
+Use keywords, such as eBay, commerce, online store, and mobile shopping, to find opportunities that are a good fit for eBay experience.